-One of the best illustration of tax shield strategy for an Individual is to acquire a home with a mortgage or loan.
-The interest expenses associated with the mortgage or loan is tax deductible, which then offset against the taxable income of the person, resulting in a significant reduction in his or her tax liability.
-The ability to use housing loan as a tax shield is a major benefit for middle class people whose houses are major components of their net worth.
-It also makes beneficiary to those who are interested in purchasing of house, by providing a specific tax benefits to the borrower.
+One of the best illustrations of the tax shield strategy for an Individual is to acquire a home with a mortgage or loan.
+The interest expenses associated with the mortgage or loan is tax-deductible, which then offset against the taxable income of the person, resulting in a significant reduction in his or her tax liability.
+The ability to use a housing loan as a tax shield is a major benefit for middle-class people whose houses are major components of their net worth.
+It also makes beneficiary to those who are interested in purchasing the house, by providing a specific tax benefit to the borrower.

 Tax Shield Example for Individual

 Suppose a cash outflow, interest or salary expenses, is $ 1,000/- and the rate of income tax is 30 percent.
 So the cash outflow which will consider for discounting would be